 - (i) The Company has raised claim of ₹ 43.08 crores (Previous year ₹ 43.08 crores) for net credit of natural gas pipeline tariff as per PNGRB Order with one of the suppliers and supplier is disputing company's claim and indicating for adjusting the partial claim of ₹ 30.72 crores (Previous year ₹ 30.72 crores) out of total claim ₹ 43.08 crores (Previous year ₹ 43.08 crores) against disputed liability for use of allocated gas other than specified purpose, against demand in earlier year (Refer Point 43.2(ii) above). - (ii) The Company has filed an appeal before the Appellate Tribunal for Electricity (APTEL) against the PNGRB order related to the matter held that the Gas Swapping Arrangement Guidelines of PNGRB is applied erroneously.
 APTEL has issued the order in favour of GGL.
 The said supplier has filed appeal at Hon'ble Supreme Court of India against the order of APTEL.
 Presently, the matter is pending in Hon'ble Supreme Court of India.
-Currently, GGL is paying ₹ 19.83 per mmbtu as transmission charges for domestic gas being purchased and delivered by GALL at one of the delivery points.
-If verdict is in favour of GGL GGL. - (iii) The Company is having other certain claims, litigations and proceedings which are pursuing through legal processes.
+Currently, GGL is paying ₹ 19.83 per mmbtu as transmission charges for domestic gas being purchased and delivered by GAIL at one of the delivery points.
+If verdict is in favour of GGL, GGL will get refund of ₹ 229.12 Crores (Previous year ₹ 193.65 Crores) from December 2013 till March 2023 and the company - shall be required to pass on the benefit to its customers as per relevant order of the Court. (iii) The Company is having other certain claims, litigations and proceedings which are pursuing through legal processes.
 The management believe that probable outcome in all such claims, litigations and proceedings are uncertain.
 Hence, the disclosure of such claims, litigations and proceedings is not required in the financial statements.